What is Bloomsbury?

 A Cash Cow for Camden Council

-Camden cannot even keep the streets clear of litter and graffiti.
+Perhaps most insulting of all to the esteemed history of Bloomsbury, the local authority cannot even keep the streets clear of litter and graffiti.

-Camden are allowing reckless and unnecessary developments in the area of Euston Square – despite that being the site of the Euston Arch demolition – allowing the historic railings to be removed and the square to be used as a building site – even though it is listed.
+Camden are engendering reckless and unnecessary developments in the area of Euston Square – despite that being the site of the Euston Arch demolition – allowing the historic railings to be removed and the square to be used as a building site – even though it is listed.

 At one point, Camden even proposed a modern rooftop extension for their listed Edwardian Town Hall.

 Take a look at the founding place of Bloomsbury today.
-Not only have Camden tried to rename the Square, but as can be seen, they take no care at all to maintain it.
+Not only have Camden tried to rename the square, but as can be seen, they take no care at all to maintain it.

 Commitments have indeed been made by Camden to preserve and enhance the area – but they, in every way, are totally ignored.